This post is the second post in the series 'Fiddler – the tool that gives you superpowers!'

 Here are the steps to add an auto responder:

-1) Install Fiddler (if you've not already!)
+1) Install Fiddler (if you've not already!) and ensure decrypt HTTPS traffic is checked in Options->HTTPS.

 2) Switch to the 'Auto Responders' tab and check the two checkboxes 'Enable automatic responses' and 'Unmatched requests pass-through'